 Please see below our topic web, which details more information about our topic 'Tour to Tokyo'.
 You will also find Home Links which give ideas of things that you might like to do at home to support our learning in school.

 Our Spelling quiz sheet is also be here for you to see.

 Children in Key Stage 1 have a piece of fruit/vegetable every day at morning break.
 Children also have the option of having a carton of milk.
 If you would like your child to have milk, please see the school office.
 Children not having milk have access to their water bottles.
 We find that lots of our Year 2s have growing spurts and get extra hungry!
 If your child would prefer fruit/vegetable from home as a snack, then they may also bring that in to eat during this time.

 This term Chestnut class' PE days will be Tuesday and Thursday.
 Please wear your PE uniform on these days.
-More information will follow about Chestnut's Friday session which will be at the gymnastics centre.

 The children’s reading books are changed on a Monday and Thursday after they have read them at home with you.
 When you have shared the book with your child please write ‘finished’ in their reading record book, and then book will be changed.
 We ask the children to put their bookbag in the box on the carpet if it needs to be changed.
 As the rest of the school, we expect children to read at least 5 times per week, and to record this in their reading record diary.

 We would be very grateful of offers to read with children in school.
 If you are able to help, then please see your class teacher.